Brookside (TV series): 1980s

 Brookside topped 7 million for the first time in 1985 following a dramatic siege storyline that proved popular with viewers, despite criticism of the unlikeliness of the plot (Hilary Kingsley described it as "ludicrous") and the killing of the programme's only black character, Kate Moses (Sharon Rosita).
 September that year saw the arrival of the first generation of the Corkhill family, Billy (John McArdle), Doreen (Kate Fitzgerald), Rod (Jason Hope) and Tracy (Justine Kerrigan), accompanied by Doreen's malapropping mother Julia Brogan (Gladys Ambrose) and Billy's ne'er-do-well brother Jimmy (Dean Sullivan).

 The late 1980s saw two spin-offs, referred to as "soap bubbles".
 The first, 1987's Damon and Debbie, focussed on the relationship between Damon Grant and schoolgirl Debbie McGrath (Gillian Kearney) as they fled their families in Liverpool to make their own life in York; the series ended in Damon's death, being stabbed while defending himself from a mugger.
 The second, 1988's South, featured Tracy Corkhill and Jamie Henderson (Sean McKee) heading to London to find employment, sick of the lack of opportunities in Merseyside.
 The spin-offs were both written by regular Brookside contributor Frank Cottrell-Boyce, and were woven into the narrative of Brookside as well, particularly Damon and Debbie, as scriptwriters explored the grief of Bobby and Sheila at their youngest son's death.
 The episode featuring Damon's funeral gained 7 million viewers, and also introduced the Rogers family.
-Lorry driver Frank (Peter Christian) and his wife Chrissy (Eithne Brown) had three children, daughters Sammy (Rachael Lindsay) and Katie (Debbie Reynolds/Diane Burke) and son Geoff (Kevin Carson/Stephen Walters), and were set to become the show's new nuclear family following the disintegration of the Grants.
+Lorry driver Frank (Peter Christian) and his wife Chrissy (Eithne Brown) had three children, Sammy (Rachael Lindsay), Geoff (Kevin Carson/Stephen Walters) and Katie (Debbie Reynolds/Diane Burke), and became the show's new nuclear family following the disintegration of the Grants.
 This status was solidified by the Rogers family buying the Grants' old house, Number 5, at auction in May 1989.
-A popular storyline at this point was the slow-burning romance between divorcees Billy Corkhill and Sheila Grant, which peaked with their long-awaited marriage.
+Other storylines at this time included the slow-burning romance between divorcees Billy Corkhill and Sheila Grant, and the marriage of longtime resident Terry Sullivan (Brian Regan) and his pregnant girlfriend Sue Harper (Annie Miles).